 "The treatment undergone by the earths which give most sharply the reversion spectrum hardly admits in my preparations of the presence of such bodies as phosphoric, boric, &c., acids.
-"The band α 115 $\frac{1}{6}$ (and most of the others which, except perhaps the band 10410, follow in their intensities the same variations as α 115 $\frac{1}{3}$) appears, therefore, only to be attributable to terbia, unless, indeed, it be due to some new analogous earth not hitherto defined.1

-"The treatment of a yellow earth obtained from samarskite, and much resembling that which is now called terbia, has already given me interesting results, which, however, it will be difficult to describe in this short preliminary note.
-I will only say that all the bands specified above (except sometimes 10410) are especially very marked in the earth which is most easily precipitated by ammonia, which has a sulphate least soluble in potassic sulphate, and whose chloride, very soluble in pure water, is difficultly soluble in concentrated hydrochloric acid.
+"The band α 1151/5 (and most of the others which, except perhaps the band 104%, follow in their intensities the same variations as a $115\frac{1}{5}$ appears, therefore, only to be attributable to terbia, unless, indeed, it be due to some new analogous earth not hitherto defined.1 given me interesting results, which, however, it will be difficult to describe in this short preliminary note.
+I will only say that all the bands specified above (except sometimes $IO4{10}^{P}$) are especially very marked in the earth which is most easily precipitated by ammonia, which has a sulphate least soluble in potassic sulphate, and whose chloride, very soluble in pure water, is difficultly soluble in concentrated hydrochloric acid.